Blind Faith: Formation and early history

 In early 1969, Clapton and Winwood moved to Traffic's rehearsal cottage in Aston Tirrold, Berkshire.
 Baker turned up one day to sit in with them, and the three seriously considered forming a group.
 Clapton questioned letting Baker in the band, because he had promised Bruce that, if they were to work with one another again, all three of them would play.
-Moreover, Clapton didn't want to reunite with Cream barely nine weeks after the break-up, and also didn't want to deal with another band whose members had large reputations individually.
+Clapton did not want to reunite with Cream barely nine weeks after the break-up, and did not want to deal with another band whose members had large reputations individually.

 Winwood ultimately persuaded Clapton to finalize Baker's inclusion in the line-up, arguing that Baker strengthened their musicianship and that it would be hard to find an equally talented drummer.
 Traffic was put on hold and the other remaining members, multi-instrumentalist Chris Wood and drummer / singer Jim Capaldi, were informed.
 Winwood later realised that Clapton would probably have rather had Capaldi in the new group instead of Baker.

 Clapton and Winwood's respective managers, Robert Stigwood and Chris Blackwell, said they would be happy to manage the new band.
-This created immediate tension; Stigwood wanted a quick money-making formula while the band wanted time to write songs and develop as a unit.
+This created immediate tension; Stigwood wanted a quick money-making formula, while the band wanted time to write songs and develop as a unit.
 Winwood later said, "they wanted a supergroup and we didn't".

 The formation of the group was announced to the press on 8 February 1969.
 By May, Ric Grech, bassist with Family, was invited to join them.
 He left Family midway through a US tour, causing considerable acrimony with the rest of the group.
 The new band's name was confirmed as "Blind Faith" around this time by Clapton, who thought it described everyone's self-belief that the band would be successful, no matter what happened.